rishadomar/rhino/README.md

  - I tried out Laravel and found it pretty nifty.
 I'm sure I've just scratched the surface and am very curious to learn about Vue and Laravel's other features.
  - Decided to show all invalid cells in red.
  - Added a checkbox to each row - could be useful for a user to fix and tick off as the user progresses through the list.
+ - I used composer to include packages to read xlsx + validate and format phone number

 Improvements I can think of:
 ---